ptitSeb/box86/docs/USAGE.md

  * 0 : Don't try to build block as big as possible (can help program using lots of thread and a JIT, like C#/Unity) (Default when libmonobdwgc-2.0.so is loaded)
  * 1 : Build Dynarec block as big as possible (Default.)

+#### BOX86_DYNAREC_STRONGMEM
+Enable/Disable simulation of Strong Memory model
+* 0 : Don't try anything special (Default.)
+* 1 : Enable some Memory Barrier when reading from memory (on some MOV opcode) to simulate Strong Memory Model while trying to limit performance impact (Default when libmonobdwgc-2.0.so is loaded)
+* 2 : Enable some Memory Barrier when reading from memory (on some MOV opcode) to simulate Strong Memory Model

 #### BOX86_LIBGL
  * libXXXX set the name for libGL (defaults to libGL.so.1).
  * /PATH/TO/libGLXXX : Sets the name and path for libGL